 In the government sector, Philly Shipyard remains focused on opportunities for commercial-like and auxiliary ships.
-In the commercial sector, Philly Shipyard is exploring a variety of opportunities for Jones Act ships.
+In the commercial sector, Philly Shipyard is exploring a variety of opportunities for Jones Act ships as well as steel modules outside of traditional shipbuilding, where its core competencies in steel fabrication, heavy lifting and project management are advantageous.

 Philly Shipyard continues to seek opportunities to replicate the NSMV contract model for other government shipbuilding programs.
-This approach enables Philly Shipyard to apply commercial best practices for design and construction to government vessels.
+This innovative approach enables Philly Shipyard to apply commercial best practices for design and construction to government vessels.
 Additionally, Philly Shipyard continues to promote variants based on existing ship designs as potential cost-effective solutions for both government and commercial customers.

-Philly Shipyard recently concluded industry design studies for two government shipbuilding programs.
+Philly Shipyard is teaming with L3Harris Technologies on the government design study for the U.S. Navy's T-AS(X) submarine tender program.
 Participating in the design phase is key if Philly Shipyard chooses to compete for the detail design and construction (DD&C) contract when requests for proposals (RFPs) are issued.